pharmaverse/datacutr/README.md

 ## Scope

 This package works with tabulation data following an SDTMv standard (i.e. no supplemental qualifier domains).
-The user has the flexibility to choose style of cut applied to the individual domain (either no cut, patient cut, xxSTDTC and xxDTC cut, special DM cut and special FA cut).
+The user has the flexibility to select the type of cut applied to each SDTM domain (either no cut, patient cut, date cut, or a special DM cut).

 ## References and Documentation

-The package is currently under development, references and documentation details will be added soon.
+* Please go to [Get Started](https://pharmaverse.github.io/datacutr/articles/datacutr.html) section to start using `{datacutr}`
+* Please go to [Function Reference](https://pharmaverse.github.io/datacutr/reference/index.html) section for a break down of all functions created by `{datacutr}`
+* Please see the [Contribution Model](https://pharmaverse.github.io/datacutr/articles/contribution_model.html) for how to get involved with making contributions

 ## Contact